herrkrueger/piznet1999.de/README.md

 - The site uses HTML frames for navigation
 - Original GIF and JPG images are preserved
-- Character encoding is ISO-8859-1 (Western European)
+- Character encoding is ISO-8859-1 (Western European), but was transformed to UTF-8

 ## License